-Except as provided in paragraph (4) below, each contractor will be provided a fair opportunity to be considered for task order awards, in their respective awarded Zone(s), estimated to yield a net commission to the contractor in excess of \$3,000.
+Except as provided in paragraph (4) below, each contractor will be provided a fair opportunity to be considered for task order awards, in their respective awarded Zone(s), estimated to yield a net commission to the contractor in excess of \$3,000 the Micro-Purchase Threshold (MPT).

-- (1) For task orders or a group of task orders estimated to yield a net commission to the contractor of \$3,000 or less, the selection of a contractor within the zone will be at the discretion of the Zonal Contracting Officer. - (2)(a) For task orders or a group of task orders estimated to yield a net commission to the contractor in excess of \$3,000, but less than \$150,000.00, all contractors within the zone will be provided a fair opportunity to be considered based on price (in accordance with the contractor's awarded pricing structure as applied to the Module covered by the task order) and one, or more, or all of the following: - 1.
-Past performance on earlier orders under the contract, including quality, timeliness, and cost control.
+(1) For task orders or a group of task orders estimated to yield a net commission to the contractor of \$3,000 the Micro-Purchase Threshold (MPT) or less, the selection of a contractor within the zone will be at the discretion of the Zonal Contracting Officer.

+(2)(a) For task orders or a group of task orders estimated to yield a net commission to the contractor in excess of \$3,000 the Micro-Purchase Threshold (MPT), but less than \$150,000.00 the Simplified Acquisition Threshold (SAT), all contractors within the zone will be provided a fair opportunity to be considered based on price (in accordance with the contractor's awarded pricing structure as applied to the Module covered by the task order) and one, or more, or all of the following:

+- Past performance on earlier orders under the contract, including quality, timeliness, and cost control.
 Until a record of past performance under the contract is established, a contractor's past performance as evaluated during this procurement may be utilized, as well as a contractor's performance on other broker assignments of similar character to the given task order, including performance under predecessor GSA National Broker Contracts, if applicable.
-The Zonal Contracting Officer may consider the Contractor's past performance on both an aggregate zonal level and on a regional level, where available, when placing orders; - 2.
-Contractor's specialized knowledge, experience, or capability, based on the specific requiring need; - 3.
+The Zonal Contracting Officer may consider the Contractor's past performance on both an aggregate zonal level and on a regional level, where available, when placing orders; - Contractor's specialized knowledge, experience, or capability, based on the specific requiring need; - 3.
 The Contractor has earned a Best Value Commission in the previous rating period.